casjay/todo/all/completed.md

 [x] add free space to dockermgr rm
 [x] Add import command to pkmgr
 [x] Add local option to weather script
+[x] add loop to buildx to build more that one but not all
 [x] add passwd root to gistmgr/archonarm/README.md
 [x] Add pfsense to latest-iso: https://atxfiles.netgate.com/mirror/downloads
 [x] Add reboot prompt to setup_kvm
+[x] Add reinit to buildx after waiting for prev build
 [x] Add remote repo check to gitcommit
 [x] Add retries to latest-iso
 [x] Add sanity check to gen-completion